• Home

 9. I love these Hot Dogs from ikatbag.
 She even shows different toppings on them and they come on a bun!

-10. Look at this awesome Felt Turkey from Charming Doodle!
+10. Look at this awesome Felt Turkey from Oh Yay Studio.
 This is so crazy cool.
-Wouldn’t this be a fun thing for your child to play with around the holidays?
+You can make a whole roast turkey from felt.
+Wouldn’t it be a fun felt food for kids to play with around the holidays?

 11. Pretty much all kids love pizza!
-This DIY Felt Play Pizza from Life is Made is pretty great.
+This DIY Felt Play Pizza from Whole Heartily is pretty great.
 Sew on the toppings of your choice.

 13. The whole Cherry Pie from American Felt and Craft will surely delight your children!
 It even comes apart for separate slices!